jeffreydyao/relevance-ai-frontend-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To view components in isolation (Ladle), run Ladle:
+Stories have been written for each component using Ladle.
+To view them, run Ladle:

 ```bash
 pnpm ladle serve